GREATER MANAS RECOVERY PROJECT

 Project Description

-Wildlife Trust of India’s Greater Manas Recovery Project aims on bringing back the past glory of the Manas landscape by restoring the ecological functionality of the landscape through implementing multifaceted actions under the umbrella of other big ideas of WTI, namely Wild Rescue, Wild Aid, Enforcement and Law, Species Recovery and Conflict Mitigation.
+The Greater Manas Recovery Project aims to bring back the past glory of the Manas landscape by restoring the ecological functionality of the landscape through implementing multifaceted actions under the umbrella of other Big Ideas of the Wildlife Trust of India (WTI), namely Wild Rescue, Wild Aid, Enforcement and Law, Species Recovery and Conflict Mitigation.

-The Manas landscape has five conservation recognitions; it is a Tiger Reserve, a National Park, an Elephant reserve and a biosphere reserve, other than the World Heritage Site Two decades of civil and political unrest since early 1988 due to agitation by the ethnic Bodo community for a separate “Bodoland” resulted in extensive damage to wildlife and property of the landscape.
+The Manas landscape has five conservation recognitions; it is a Tiger Reserve, a National Park, an Elephant reserve and a biosphere reserve, and a World Heritage Site.
+Two decades of civil and political unrest since early 1988 due to agitation by the ethnic Bodo community for a separate “Bodoland” resulted in extensive damage to wildlife and property of the landscape.
 However, peace and normalcy prevailed after the formation of the “Bodoland Territorial Council” in 2003 with a tripartite agreement among the Bodoland People’s Front, the Government of Assam and the Government of India for the creation of a territorial council.

-The rhino monitoring team of the Greater Manas Recovery Project located the released rehabilitated rhinos in the wilderness near Sidhajhar under Bansbari Forest Range on 28th December 2019.
+The rhino monitoring team of the Greater Manas Recovery Project located the released rehabilitated rhinos in the wilderness near Sidhajhar under the Bansbari Forest Range on 28th December 2019.
 The two rhinos are gradually adopting the landscape.
-Photo: Subhamoy Bhattacharjee/WTI-IFAW
+Photo by Subhamoy Bhattacharjee/WTI-IFAW

 The GMCP is concentrating its effort and resources on the landscape of approximately 1450 sq km naming it the “Greater Manas Landscape” spreading from Manas National Park (500 sq km), First Addition to Manas NP (350 sq km) and adjoining contiguous forest habitat of Manas (Part), Chirang and Ripu Reserve Forest (app 605 sq km) to the west of Manas NP.